Banking isn’t always straightforward. In fact, more often it’s the opposite of that.

 Here are the easy steps for finding your Chase routing number on the bank’s site:

-Step 1: Sign in to your online account by entering your username and password.
+- Sign in to your online account by entering your username and password.
 If you haven’t used your checking account online, then you may need to enroll first by clicking on “Not Enrolled?
-Sign Up Now >”.
+Sign Up Now”

-Step 3: To find out checking account routing number, you will need to click in the last four digits of your account number.
+- To find out your Chase Total Checking account routing number, you will need to fill in the last four digits of your account number.
 Voila!

 Your Chase routing number will depend on WHERE you opened your bank account with Chase.
 There are actually 24 (way too many!) different routing numbers across the US – but that’s to help keep the accounts organized.